LogtalkDotOrg/logtalk3/manuals/sources/userman/categories.rst

 Another important caveat is that, while a complementing category can replace a predicate definition, local callers of the replaced predicate will still call the unpatched version of the predicate.
-This is a consequence of the lack of a portable solution at the backend Prolog compiler level for destructively replacing static predicates.
+This is a consequence of the lack of a portable solution at the :term:`backend Prolog compiler` level for destructively replacing static predicates.

 .. _categories_finding: